18F/identity-terraform/iam_masterusers/README.md

 `user_map` - Map with user name as key and a list of group memberships as the value.
 `allow_self_management` - Whether or not to create the 'ManageYourAccount' IAM policy and attach it to all users in var.user_map in this account.
+`group_depends_on` - Can be used to wait for the groups in `user_map` to ACTUALLY exist before attempting to create the group memberships.